agoetc/notion-id-linker/README.md

 # GitHub to Notion Link Converter

-This Chrome extension automatically converts GitHub issue references (e.g., PROJ-123) to clickable Notion.so links.
+This Chrome extension automatically converts GitHub issue references (e.g., AAA-123, BBB-456) to clickable Notion.so links.

 ## Features

-- Configurable project prefix
+- Support for multiple project IDs
 - Automatic conversion of references to Notion links
 - Works on any GitHub page
 - Real-time conversion of dynamically loaded content